sagemath/sage-archive-2023-02-01/src/doc/en/installation/introduction.rst

 * flint: fast library for number theory

-* fortran: the Fortran programming language

 * GAP: A System for Computational Discrete Algebra

+* GCC: GNU compiler collection containing C, C++ and Fortran compilers

 * genus2reduction: Reduction information about genus 2 curves

 * gfan: Computation of Groebner fans and toric varieties

-* ghmm: the hidden Markov model library

 * givaro: a C++ library for arithmetic and algebraic computations

-* gmp-mpir: MPIR is an open source multiprecision integer library derived from GMP (the GNU multiprecision library)
+* mpir: MPIR is an open source multiprecision integer library derived from GMP (the GNU multiprecision library)

 * gsl: GNU Scientific Library is a numerical library for C and C++